Barrymore, Overture, Garver, Liquid among venues splitting $15 million

 The pro-rated grants provide eligible recipients 25% of 2019 ticket or event sales, up to $500,000.

-Bethany Jurewicz, a co-owner of Garver Events at the Garver Feed Mill, said she and her partners are excited to receive even a small amount of money.
-She didn't anticipate getting anything close to what a venue like the Barrymore is receiving, but said the funding will help them upgrade their HVAC systems so when small events are allowed inside this spring the indoor season can be as safe as possible.
+Bethany Jurewicz, a co-owner of Garver Events at the Garver Feed Mill, said she and her partners are excited to get the money.
+She didn’t anticipate getting anything close to what a venue like the Barrymore is receiving, but said the funding will help them upgrade their HVAC systems so, when small events are allowed inside this spring, the indoor season can be as safe as possible.

 Steve Sperling, general manager of the Barrymore Theatre on Atwood Avenue, said the theater got 79% of what it qualified for, and said the money will be “extremely helpful.”